leanderseige/stereocam/README.md

 ## Possible Improvements:
 - fullscreen mode must be adjusted for Apple phones
-- configure QoS on your network to avoid displays
+- configure QoS on your network to avoid dropping frames
 - open wifi AP on your phone and connect to Raspberry Pi to it, so they have an exclusive network and all the bandwidth.
 - switch from flas and jpeg to a separate h.264 stream somehow (ffserver?)
 - ...